Johnsonbros/Zeke/docs/future/README.md

 This folder contains detailed project plans for transforming ZEKE into a true AI companion and digital twin.
 Each plan is designed to be implementable within approximately 1 year as AI capabilities mature.

+**Important:** Each document now includes a detailed analysis of what ZEKE already has in place and the specific code paths to enhance existing capabilities.

 ---

 ## The Five Pillars